Africa, here we come!

 Flying back home

 After the bus tour we gather our things at the hotel and order an Uber to the airport.
 The trip back to Denver turns out to be a challenge.
-First 11 hours to Frankfurt, followed by a 6 hour layover and then another 10 hours to Denver.
+First, 11 hours to Frankfurt, second a 6 hour layover and finally another 10 hours to Denver.
 Coming over we had a day hotel, but this time we just hang in the airport terminal.
-We try to find a comfortable position in the chairs at the gate.
+As a result, we wriggle a lot trying to find a comfortable position in the chairs at the gate.

 Lufthansa’s service to Africa was nothing special, but I have learned not to expect much from airlines anymore.
 However, the last leg going to Denver was really not very good.
 We had a hard time getting the attention from the flight attendants.
 They seemed to keep missing us when it came to serving drinks and food.
-When we finally did get their attention, there would be no choice in food.
+When we finally did get their attention, then there would be no choice in food.
 It would take long before any food showed up.
-As far as I’m concerned Lufthansa is on my list of airlines to avoid in the future.
+As a result Lufthansa has dropped some places on my list of airlines to fly in the future.

 South Africa however was definitely worth it, and although Johannesburg was not my favorite city; Cape Town I could envision as a future home.
 South Africa is well developed, as is true for all the other countries in this area we visited: Zimbabwe, Botswana and Namibia.
 They all appeared way more developed than I expected.
 Should I ever return here I intend to do so on my own, not using a group tour.
 I’d like to take my time, stay in some places a little longer and have the flexibility of a rental car so I can decide my own pace.